jenaundesigns/ProjectCodeName/README.md

 ![image](https://github.com/user-attachments/assets/e684ff09-98fa-46e6-8bf4-117f1c2ec98a)

 The use of cryptonyms combined with nonces is crucial for ensuring compartmentalization in sensitive or classified projects, particularly in fields like intelligence, security, and research.
 This is a great and easy way to maintain cryptonyms, to add a layer of protection for your projects and maintain compartmentalization.
-Recommend keeping the cryptonym key with the actual project names (deciphered) in a completely seperate file location (as a standalone, preferably), such as on an encrypted cold storage device (password protected) that is in a secure lock box, etc.
+Recommend keeping the cryptonym key with the actual project names (deciphered) in a completely separate file location (as a standalone, preferably), such as on an encrypted cold storage device (password protected) that is in a secure lock box, etc.

 ✨**Additional ways to add more Security**✨